 If you want your business to stand out, to attract lots of word of mouth referrals, it’s essential that you stop negative criticism from influencing you.

-Because just about everything you need to do in order to market your business successfully, especially online, is visible and wide open to criticism.
+Because just about everything you need to do in order to market your business successfully, is visible and wide open to criticism.
 Anything you do, which is different enough for the marketplace to value it, is also visible enough for critics to criticise it.

 So, you either learn to deal with it or do what most small business owners do, and run a business in the shadows, which is not a wise marketing move!